Procedures

 -

 Select Actions > Create Key Set.
-For example:

 The Create Key Set dialog appears.